coconut-junior/LegacyLauncher/README.md

 Main Technic site is here: https://technicpack.net/

-and the forums are here: https://forums.technicpack.net/Update R
+and the forums are here: https://forums.technicpack.net/